weida-88/weida-88/README.md

 # 👋 Hi, I'm Weida — AI & Tech Enthusias

 Welcome to my GitHub!
-I'm an ambitious and future-focused individual pursuing excellence in Artificial Intelligence, Cybersecurity, Investment, and Entrepreneurship.
-My goal?
-To help others grow with me along the way.
+I'm an ambitious and future-focused individual pursuing excellence in Artificial Intelligence, Cybersecurity, Investment, and Entrepreneurshi.

 ---

 ## 🚀 About Me

 - 🎓 Currently studying **Computer Engineering & AI**
-- 💼 Building tech projects, startups, and solutions that scale
+- 💼 Building tech projects, and solutions that scale
 - 🧠 Passionate about **Machine Learning**, **IoT**, **Web Dev**, and **Security**
-- 📈 Experienced in **Crypto**, **Bitcoin**, and **Financial Markets**
+- 📈 Other Experienced in **Bitcoin**, and **Financial Markets**
-- 🧩 Gamer mindset IRL — life is a level-up journey
 - 🌏 Based in Bali, working on global impact

 ---

-## 🧠 Tech Stack
+## 🧠 Tech Stack That I Have Explore

 ```
 Languages:      Python, Java, C++, JavaScript, Bash